- 6.3–7.9 in

-- The longest-lived Horned Lark on record in North America was at least 7 years, 11 months old when it was recaptured and rereleased during banding operations in Colorado in 1983, the same state where he had been banded.
+- The longest-lived Horned Lark on record in North America was a male, and at least 7 years, 11 months old when he was recaptured and rereleased during banding operations in Colorado in 1983, the same state where he had been banded.

 Horned Larks favor bare, dry ground and areas of short, sparse vegetation; they avoid places where grasses grow more than a couple of inches high.
 Common habitats include prairies, deserts, tundra, beaches, dunes, and heavily grazed pastures.
 Horned Larks also frequent areas cleared by humans, such as plowed fields and mowed expanses around airstrips.
 In wintertime, flocks of Horned Larks, often mixing with other birds of open ground, can be seen along roadsides, in feedlots, and on fields spread with waste grain and manure.
 At high altitudes and latitudes, Horned Larks forage on snowfields in the late afternoon, though they mostly feed in areas free of snow.

 Horned Larks eat seeds and insects.
 They feed their nestlings mostly insects, which provide the protein the young birds need to grow.
 Insect prey are mainly grasshoppers, beetles, and caterpillars.
 Chicks may also be fed invertebrates such as sowbugs and earthworms.
 Horned Larks glean most of their food from the ground, but they sometimes perch on plants to harvest seeds from seed heads.
 In agricultural fields they may pluck and eat sprouting lettuce, wheat, and other crop seedlings.